 In December 2017, Amazon added more than 100 titles in the HDR10+ format, including series like The Man in the High Castle, The Tick, and The Grand Tour.
 The company plans to add more titles in HDR10+ moving forward.

 Alongside the 2017 launch of the Apple TV 4K, the iTunes Store was updated to offer movies and TV shows in HDR.
-Both HDR10 and Dolby Vision titles are available, with a handy icon flagging which movies use which type of HDR.
+Both HDR10 and Dolby Vision titles are available, with a handy icon flagging which movies use which format.

-One perk for those entrenched in the Apple ecosystem is that eligible titles you own are automatically updated to the HDR version, so you don’t have to buy a movie or TV show twice.
-If you’re an Apple fan who just bought a new 4K HDR TV and an Apple TV 4K, this could be a great way to show them off without spending more money on buying movies or TV shows.
+One perk for those entrenched in the Apple ecosystem is that eligible titles you already own are automatically updated to the HDR version, so you don’t have to buy a movie or TV show twice.
+If you’re an Apple fan who just bought a new 4K HDR TV and an Apple TV 4K, this could be a great way to show them off without spending more money.

 Google Play Movies & TV